 The constitution gives the responsibility of protecting natural and cultural heritage conservation to the government.
 However, in societies where public sensitivity and consciousness are not well established, conservation of historical-cultural heritage requires powerful public management.
-With the increasing numbers of institutions that have jurisdiction on preservation and planning and handing over of preservation and restoration functions to the private sector in the recent years, the importance of a public coordination institution has risen.
+With the increasing numbers of institutions that have jurisdiction on preservation and planning; and handing over preservation and restoration functions to the private sector in the recent years, the importance of a public coordination body has increased.

-In this section; national and international establishments that have jurisdiction in the Site Management in regards to planning and protecting immovable cultural and natural assets, are specified considering their status in the structure of the organisation.
+In this section; national and international establishments, which have jurisdiction in the Site Management regarding planning and protecting immovable cultural and natural assets, are specified considering their status in organization structure.
 Legal authorisations and obligations of the said establishments and their financial resources for preservation have been explained in the previous sections of this report.